Beyond Bengaluru: India’s Next GCC Cities (2025–2026)

 Advantages:

-- Strong infrastructure planning
+- Robust infrastructure planning.

 Pune and Mumbai: Engineering Plus Financial Strength